-The distinguishable fraction calculations depend only on the waveform mismatch, and do not assume astrophysical estimates on GW source and lens distributions.
-In this section, we describe how results of image distinguishability can be combined with astrophysical models to give a more detailed prediction of the detectable GW events with Type-II images and those with distinguishable Type-II images.
-We define a GW event as a particular BBH merger with possibly multiple images due to strong lensing.
+We define a GW event as a particular binary black hole (BBH) merger with possibly multiple images due to strong lensing.
 For our calculation, a GW image is detectable if its single-detector $\rho\geq 8$; we defer the detector network scenario to future studies.
-A GW event has a distinguishable Type-II image if this image satisfy the log Bayes factor threshold.
+A GW event has a distinguishable type II image if this image satisfy the log Bayes factor threshold.
 The differential detectable and distinguishable merger rate is given by \begin{widetext}